sheepTnT/Stage-IndexOrganized/README.md

 # What is Stage ?
-An index organized data layout scheme for in-memory database systems.
+An index organized data layout scheme for modern main memory database systems.

 # Implementations
 This repo contains our open-source implementations:
-- An index_organized layout designed for in-memory DBMSs to store data.
+- An index_organized layout designed for main memory database system to store data.
 - A staged approach to maintain the lifetimes of the record versions.
-- An active version tree, which is a modified version of the [BzTree](https://github.com/sfu-dis/bztree) for volatile memory(DRAM).
+- An tree index to store the latest versions, which is a modified version of the [BzTree](https://github.com/sfu-dis/bztree) for volatile memory(DRAM).
-- Optimistic concurrency control policy designed for hot record versions.
+- Optimistic concurrency control policy designed for hot record versions, Index-SSN.
 - YCSB/TPCC/HYBRID workload benchmarks refered to other researches, e.g.[spitfire](https://github.com/zxjcarrot/spitfire), [ermia](https://github.com/sfu-dis/ermia).

 # Building